C4E5G3/pages_bazClearances/content/en/_index.md

 {{< brick_intro >}}
 ## Your Trusted Local Team
-If you are looking for a top quality house clearance team in Dorset, we can help.
+If you are looking for a reliable and trustworthy house clearance team in Dorset, we can help.
 Just give us a ring on 07793 251 677 or 01202 896289 to arrange a no obligation quote or to get some preliminary advice, or just to have a chat, we don't mind.
-All of our clients so far seem to have been very satisfied with our work, and I think it is fair to say that we are reliable, trustworthy and efficient.
-We really do try to do the job to the best of our abilities and to leave you fully satisfied with our service.
-As well as Dorset, we cover Hampshire, and can also work a bit further afield, if required.
+All of our clients so far have been very satisfied with our work, and that is what we strive for.
+We cover all of Dorset, and even a bit beyond.
+Just give us a call!
 {{< button "Get in touch" "/get-in-touch/" >}}

 ![a graphic of workmen carrying boxes from a van](/uploads/illustrations/cuate/van.jpg)